- US Online Poker

 The lottery is authorized to offer the game via its land-based and electronic platforms, and it’s extending those permissions to retailers.
 Keno requires the installation of a dedicated video monitor, which the lottery will personally hang inside the location.
 Once live, the owner receives a 5% commission on all money wagered on site.

 Those Keno monitors now serve a dual purpose.
 The lottery has begun offering virtual sports betting, too.
 Some online casinos also offer the product in the US, but the PA lottery is the first state entity to do so.

 Again, some explanation may be in order.
 Virtual sports are simulated sporting events “broadcast” by the operator.
 The quotes are there because these aren’t actual sports broadcasts; they’re just digital simulations.
 The outcomes are determined by what is essentially a random number generator.

 Customers can now bet on virtual sports, including simulations of football games and races that run every few minutes alongside Keno.
 PA’s virtual games are called Xpress Sports.
 The vendor is Inspired Entertainment, which provides the product for a number of companies.

 Money in dormant online lottery accounts is forfeit and transferred to the state after three years.

 Most prizes will go directly to the player’s account, but prizes exceeding a certain amount must be collected in-person at an authorized lottery claim center.

 According to the regulations, the definition of an online lottery game, “does not include games that represent physical, Internet-based or monitor-based interactive lottery games which simulate casino-style lottery games, specifically including poker, roulette, slot machines and blackjack.”

-The regulations aren’t entirely clear, but since Pennsylvania will offer online instant win games(which bear a striking resemblance to online slot machines), it appears online lottery games will not use casino themes or simulate the gameplay of casino games.
+PA online lottery games do not use casino themes or simulate the gameplay of casino games.